jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Granted, Steve was referring to a lot of outdated SEO practices (like keyword stuffing), but the general point still stands.
 With machine learning and the improvement of SEO search algorithms, computers now read a lot closer to how a human would.
 Interestingly enough, this makes his point even more valid but in a different fashion than I think he expected.

-If you write to best SEO standards, your writing will be [clear, easy to read, and extremely helpful](/why-is-writing-important/).
+If you write to the best SEO standards, your writing will be [clear, easy to read, and extremely helpful](/why-is-writing-important/).
 You'll build authority and trust.
-In much the same way that growing on Twitter demonstrates that you're knowledge and engaging, improving your placement in search engine rankings is another clear indicator of your writing ability.
+In much the same way that growing on Twitter demonstrates that you're knowledgeable and engaging, improving your placement in search engine rankings is another clear indicator of your writing ability.

 If your writing is organized, purposeful, and helps many people, then there's a good chance that you'll automatically rank well for the keywords surrounding your topic or niche.